oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/field-acl.md

 Field ACL
 =========

-Field ACL allow to check permission on specific field of entity.
+Field ACL allows to check an access to an entity field.

 Field ACL supports next permissions: VIEW, CREATE, EDIT.

-By default, Field ACL is disabled.
-To turn the ability to check fields for some entity, it should have `field_acl_supported` parameter of entity config in `security` scope for this entity:
+By default, entity fields are not protected by ACL.
+To be able to manage field ACL you should add the `field_acl_supported` attribute to 'security' scope of entity config.

+If you need to allow manage ACL for field of your entity you can set `field_acl_supported` in entity config:

 ```